yanghuafang/map-pose-former/docs/ROADMAP.md

    cached pass would describe a frame the student never sees.
 2. **Structured pruning of the student**: feed-forward channels, not unstructured masks — `torch.nn.utils.prune` zeros weights without removing them, which gives no GPU speedup.
-Prune, fine-tune, re-measure.
-Written, in `mapposeformer/prune.py`, and not yet run: half the channels takes the student from 2.28 M parameters to 1.76 M before any fine-tuning.
+Prune, fine-tune, re-measure. **Run, and it bought nothing**: 2.28 M parameters to 1.49 M for 0.16 ms, which is noise.
+The model is activation-bound, so weights were never the cost.
+   [RESULTS.md](RESULTS.md) has the Pareto table.

    Attention heads were meant to be the other half of this and are not reachable — `nn.MultiheadAttention` ties its projection width to